-Asthma is a chronic lung disease that affects as many as 334 million people worldwide.
-Asthma can cause substantial burden to people, often leading to a reduced quality of life due to both physical effects and also psychological and social effects.
+Asthma is a chronic lung disease that affects hundreds of millions of people—estimates are between 223 and 334 million worldwide.1 Asthma can cause substantial burden to people, often leading to a reduced quality of life due to both physical effects and also psychological and social effects.
 Environment plays a significant role in both the development of asthma and as triggers of asthma episodes, sometimes called asthma attacks.

 Asthma has a global distribution with a relatively higher burden of disease in Australia

-In the United States, about 24 million people, including about one in eleven children, are affected.4 Asthma was estimated to cost the US about $56 billion in medical costs, lost school and work days, and early deaths in 2007.5 According to the American Lung Association, asthma is one of the most common chronic disorders in childhood and a leading cause of hospitalization in children, as well as one of the leading causes of school absenteeism.6
+In the United States, about 24 million people, including about one in ten children, are affected.5 Researchers estimated that in 2007 asthma cost the US about $56 billion in medical expsneses, lost school and work days, and early deaths.6 According to the American Lung Association, asthma is one of the most common chronic disorders in childhood and a leading cause of hospitalization in children, as well as one of the leading causes of school absenteeism.7

-Rates of asthma in the US are increasing, according to a 2012 report from the National Center for Health Statistics.8 In 2014, asthma affected 7.7 percent of the US population, about 24 million people.
+Rates of asthma in the US are increasing, according to a 2012 report from the National Center for Health Statistics.9 In 2014, asthma affected 7.7 percent of the US population, about 24 million people.
 The rates were higher among children under 18 overall (8.6 percent) than in adults (7.4 percent).
-Females (9 percent) in the US experience asthma at greater rates than males (6.3 percent).9
+Females (9 percent) in the US experience asthma at greater rates than males (6.3 percent).10

 In the US, racial and socioeconomic disparities are dramatic.
-Compared to White children, Black children have even higher levels of asthma (13.4 percent), worse asthma, and worse management of asthma by their physicians.
+Asthma prevalence is higher among persons with family income below the poverty level.11 Compared to White children, Black children have even higher levels of asthma (13.4 percent), worse asthma, and worse management of asthma by their physicians.
 Racial disparities, with increased asthma and hospital visits for asthma, are evident with increased risk for Blacks compared to Whites even after controlling for factors such as economic status.
-The disparities hold true across economic strata and in urban as well as rural communities.10 Higher exposures to risk factors for asthma and lack of comprehensive asthma management may contribute to disparities.
+The disparities hold true across economic strata and in urban as well as rural communities.12 Higher exposures to risk factors for asthma and lack of comprehensive asthma management may contribute to disparities.

 Asthma is not a single disease; its origins can differ from one person to another.
 Typically, people with asthma experience recurrent attacks of breathlessness, wheezing, chest tightness and coughing.
 The underlying process includes inflammation of the airways, reversible obstruction of the flow of air in and out of the lungs, and the tendency of the airways to overreact to stimuli.
 People with asthma have similar symptoms, but the origins and triggers of the disease may differ considerably from person to person.

-Most commonly, asthma is a multifactorial disease, although in some individuals a single factor may be predominantly responsible for its onset—for example, an exposure to a chemical airway sensitizer like formaldehyde12 or an isocyanate.13 After asthma develops, various exposures can trigger or exacerbate an asthmatic episode.
+Most commonly, asthma is a multifactorial disease, although in some individuals a single factor may be predominantly responsible for its onset—for example, an exposure to a chemical airway sensitizer like formaldehyde14 or an isocyanate.15 Secondhand smoke alone is also a risk factor for new cases of asthma in preschool-aged children.
+After asthma develops, various exposures can trigger or exacerbate an asthmatic episode.